Bluey (TV series): Themes

 Queenslander residential architecture inspires the designs of animated houses in the series.

 A central theme of the series is the influence of a supportive family; this is reflected in the relationships between Bluey, Bingo, Bandit and Chilli.
 The Heeler family are presented as a nuclear family.
 Brumm was eager to reflect contemporary parenting practices, with both adults shown to be working parents; Bandit as an archaeologist and Chilli working part-time in airport security.
 Bethany Hiatt of The West Australian explains that the series depicts the realities of modern-day fatherhood, with Bandit seen regularly doing housework and engaging in imaginative play with his children.

 Chilli's role as a mother is explored as she balances both work and family life.
 Her struggles with newborn motherhood and encounters of competitiveness in a parenting group are depicted through flashbacks of Bluey experiencing significant developmental milestones.
 Both parents are shown to acknowledge and validate the emotions of their children, such as Bluey's distress after the death of a bird.
 Bluey and Bingo are shown to navigate their sibling relationship throughout the episodes, learning how to work together, compromise, and resolve conflicts.
 Episodes detail the family's contemporary domestic lifestyle, with Philippa Chandler of The Guardian describing the series as "social realism".

 Jacaranda trees are featured in the series as an example of flora in Australia.

-The series also depicts Australian contemporary culture, and is set in semi-tropical Queensland.
-The animation of Australian architecture in the series is designed to reflect the typical Queenslander residential designs of Brisbane; high-set suburban dwellings with characteristic verandas, against representations of Brisbane skylines.
+The series depicts Australian contemporary culture, and is set in semi-tropical Queensland.
+The animation of Australian architecture in the series is designed to reflect the typical Queenslander residential designs of Brisbane: high-set suburban dwellings with characteristic verandas, against representations of Brisbane skylines.
 The characters speak with Australian accents in local and international airings.
 The series has a focus on the Australian sense of humour with dry wit frequently expressed through the dialogue.

 Several episodes detail the exploration of Australia's climate and nature, with characters encountering Australian wildlife such as fruit bats, wallabies, kookaburras and ibises.
-Flora of Australia are also depicted in the series, including Poinciana trees and Jacaranda trees.
+Flora of Australia are also depicted in the series, including popular introduced species such as poinciana trees and jacaranda trees.
 The series explores Australian sport through the inclusion of rugby league; the Maroons and the Blues are featured in a depiction of the State of Origin series.
 However, Brumm has expressed that he did not want to exaggerate the stereotypes of Australia.